Dance Insurance for Teachers

 We live in a culture where financial compensation is commonplace.
 Therefore, it is important to safeguard your business against those inevitable risks associated with your profession.
 Without insurance, it only takes one successful legal suit to potentially put you out of business.

-AUZi's Dance Insurance Policy also provides Public Liability Insurance
+AUZi's Dance Teacher Insurance also includes Public Liability Insurance

-With AUZi’s Dance Teachers policy, you can also take out Public Liability cover.
-Public Liability insurance protects you when you are responsible for an area.
+With AUZi’s Dance Teacher Insurance policy, you will also have Public Liability cover.
+Public Liability protects you against Personal Injury/Property Damage arising from your business activities.

 For example, if you have hired a hall or space for dance classes, then there are chances that your landlord may require you to have Public Liability Insurance.
-AUZi’s dance insurance protects you if there is any damage to the rented space or if someone slips and falls.
+AUZi’s dance insurance can protect you if there is any damage to the rented space or if someone slips and falls.

 Supported Dance Styles